Reward function compression facilitates goal-dependent reinforcement learning: Methods

 where $\tau$ is the learning rate. $C$ values were mixed with $Q$ values as determined by the value of parameter $\kappa$ before entering the softmax (Equation \ref{eq:softmax}):

 In models with stickiness, $Q_{t}$ in Equation \ref{eq:out_blind} was replaced with $W$.

 All the parameters listed in the previous sections could optionally vary according to the block's condition (Points or Goals) and within-block sub-conditions (specific manipulations within Goals blocks).
-A separate family of models had only one instance of each free parameter, but this value was then scaled by the free parameter $\omega$ and multiplied by the median log reward collection RT for the corresponding block.
+A separate family of models had only one instance of each free parameter, but this value was then scaled by the free parameter $\omega$ and multiplied by the median log reward collection RT (or choice RT, for alternative models) for the corresponding block and condition.
 This was intended to model how reward compression efficiency impacted the learning process.
+We use the median log RTs to mitigate the impact of any shared variance between reward collection/choice RT and trial-by-trial noise.

 The \texttt{fmincon} function from MATLAB 2022a (via \texttt{createOptimProblem} and Python MATLAB engine) was used to obtain the best-fitting parameters for all computational models.
 The function was used to optimize the log-likelihood of the data under the specified model architecture \cite{WilsonAndCollins2019}.
-All free parameters were bounded between 0 and 1, except for $\eta$ (stickiness parameter), which could take any value between -1 and 1 and $\omega$, which was constrained between -10 and 10.
+All free parameters were bounded between 0 and 1, except for $\eta$ (stickiness parameter), which could take any value between -1 and 1 (since persistence biases are often found, but our deterministic task design could encourage switch behavior) and $\omega$, which was constrained between -10 and 10.

 Models were evaluated in terms of both predictive and generative validity \cite{PalminteriEtAl2017}.
 We used the Akaike information criterion (AIC) to assess each model's relative ability to predict the observed data.
 For differences in model AICs, we report the Wilcoxon signed-rank test statistic.
 To assess each model's ability to reproduce the effects of interest, we simulate its behavior with the best-fit 20 times per participant, amounting to roughly 1000 total iterations per model.